maubanel/GMS2-4-Directions/simple-4dir/README.md

 ##### `Step 10.`\|`4DIR`| :large_blue_diamond:

+If you do have multiple rooms you need a way to switch between them.
+Only do the below if you want to switch rooms with the <kbd>Spacebar</kbd>.

 Open up **obj_game**.
 Press the <kbd>Add Event</kbd> and select a **Step | Step** event.
 Only add this if you want to switch between rooms with the different implementations of the 4 way movement.

 * Check if space is pressed and if there is another room to go to